HewlettPackard/dc-rl/README.md

 ## Customization
 SustainDC offers extensive customization options to tailor the environments to specific needs and configurations.
-Users can modify various parameters and components across the Workload, Data Center, and Battery environments, as well as external variables like weather carbon intensity data, and workload trace.
+Users can modify various parameters and components across the **Workload**, **Data Center**, and **Battery** environments, as well as external variables like weather carbon intensity data, and workload trace.

 <p align="center">
   <img src="media/schematic.png" alt="Schematic" width="1000">